 Animation is a booming industry with a wide variety of jobs available.

-Animators can work on full-length animation movies, create television commercials, make DVDs, make games for Internet, mobile, PC or consoles (like PlayStation or XBox), work in the advertising industry or as web designers.
+Animators can work on full-length animation movies, create television commercials, create games for Internet, mobile, PC or consoles (like PlayStation or Xbox), work in the advertising industry or as web designers.
 The e-learning industry also uses animators and so do fields like medicine, engineering and architecture.

-The entertainment industry including movies, TV programmes and Special Effects (VFX) for movies or TV is a major employer.
+The entertainment industry including movies, TV programs and Special Effects (VFX) for movies or TV is a major employer.
 A typical animated film requires 700 to 800 animators.
 Of the 30,000 animation studios around the world, 70 percent have a turnover of US $1 million.
 India, South Korea, Philippines, Singapore, Japan and China are seeing a deluge of outsourced animation work from across the globe.
 Indian companies are creating a number of animated films and cartoons for US and European studios.
-The latest NASSCOM statistics predict the size of the Indian animation industry to be US $1.5 billion by 2009.
-Currently, it is at US $550 million.
-India has over 300 animation studios employing over 12,000 animation professionals.
-In addition to outsourcing, content is being made for the Indian market as well.
-Films like Hanuman, Krishna, My Friend Ganesha, etc. have proved that animation can make huge profits at the box office.

 Multimedia is a seamless integration of multiple media elements like text, graphics, animation, video and audio coupled with the computer's interactive power.
 Animation is one of the components of multimedia.
 Literally, multimedia means 'multiple media' – that is, the use of more than one medium of communication.
 Interactive multimedia is often referred to as 'rich media'.
 Multimedia is used in fine arts, entertainment, commercial art, journalism, media, designing and software services.
 A multimedia specialist is expected to possess technical, analytical as well as creative skills.
 Some of the key career options within multimedia exist in: